knrn-ai/flipperzero-firmware/documentation/devboard/Get started with the Dev Board.md

 ## Step 2.
 Update firmware on the Developer Board

 The Developer Board comes with stock firmware that may not include all the latest features and bug fixes.
-To ensure optimal performance, please update your board's firmware using the instructions in [Firmware update on Devboard](./Firmware%20update%20on%20the%20Devboard.md).
+To ensure optimal performance, please update your board's firmware using the instructions in [Firmware update on Devboard](#dev_board_fw_update).

 ***

 ## Step 3.
-Plug the Devboard into Flipper Zero {#step-3}
+Plug the Devboard into Flipper Zero {#dev_board_get_started_step-3}

 Once your Developer Board firmware is up to date, you can proceed to plug it into your Flipper Zero.
 Two important things to keep in mind: